jiatao99/Project-Nodes/Dockers/readme.md

 ## Install Code Server

 You can also setup code server as a regular installation.
+The benifit to install in the local file system is that you can use the Visual Studio Code to test docker build using docker file.

 Here is the instruction:

 ```bash
 # define a variable